combustion engineering

 When the requirements of a contract cannot be fully met by standard equipment, we will design a system to suit the application.
 The system is usually based on standard designs, which, with a few modifications, can be adapted to suit the application.
 The following are examples of a few recent bespoke systems.

-• A customer needed a system to simultaneously ignite three burners with a single torch.
-The burners are close together forming a triangle and there is a single port in the centre of the triangle through which the torch is to be inserted.
+- A customer needed a system to simultaneously ignite three burners with a single torch.
+The burners were close together forming a triangle and there was a single port in the centre of the triangle through which the torch is to be inserted.
 Our solution was to design a three-way burner head that fits onto a standard J250EI torch.
-The burner head was hand made from alloy 800HT and diverts the flame in three directions.
+The burner head was hand made from alloy 800HT and diverted the flame in three directions.

-• A customer needed a mobile, battery operated system.
+- A customer needed a mobile, battery-operated system.
 The solution was to design a trolley onto which three explosion-proof enclosures were mounted.
-The first enclosure houses a 12V sealed lead-acid battery, the second enclosure houses a 12V dc to 110V ac inverter, and the third enclosure houses a CU6/5 control unit.
+The first enclosure housed a 12V sealed lead-acid battery, the second enclosure housed a 12V dc to 110V ac inverter, and the third enclosure housed a CU6/5 control unit.
 A gas control line was mounted onto the trolley and there was space for a 26Kg propane bottle and the torch.
 Provision was also made for the connection of a battery charger.

-• A customer needed a portable spark-only system for use in a potentially explosive atmosphere.
+- A customer needed a portable spark-only system for use in a potentially explosive atmosphere.
 The solution was to design a carrier onto which two explosion-proof enclosures were mounted.
-The smaller of the two enclosures contains a 12 V sealed lead-acid battery and the larger enclosure contains a 12V dc spark generator.
+The smaller of the two enclosures contained a 12 V sealed lead-acid battery and the larger enclosure contained a 12V dc spark generator.
 We also designed a spark-only torch based on the P78E, making it lightweight and easy to handle.

-• A customer needed a system to ignite a pair of flare stacks that burn off waste gas from an industrial process.
-The system is exposed to the elements on the coast and is located on the roof of a tall building.
-The system is also exposed to high temperatures from the flare stacks.
-Maintenance time is limited due to the second flare stack being in use whilst the first is being in overhauled, and vice-versa.
+- A customer needed a system to ignite a pair of flare stacks that burnt off waste gas from an industrial process.
+The system was exposed to the elements on the coast and was located on the roof of a tall building.
+The system was also exposed to high temperatures from the flare stacks.
+Maintenance time was limited due to the second flare stack being in use whilst the first was being in overhauled, and vice-versa.
 Our solution was to locate a CU6 control inside the building well away from the elements.
 A premix unit, based on the CA170, was housed inside a stainless steel enclosure and installed close to the flare stack.
 A bespoke torch was designed.
-It is loosely based on a J250E torch.
-The torch is split into two parts; a base that is attached to the flare stack and the remainder is removable for maintenance away from the elements.
-The two sections are joined by a flange arrangement, with the conductor rod being joined by a sprung plunger.
-A flame elbow on the torch tip deflects the flame 90 degrees into the flare stack.
-An SA82 encapsulated coil is mounted onto the torch base.
+It was loosely based on a J250E torch.
+The torch was split into two parts; a base that was attached to the flare stack and the remainder was removable for maintenance away from the elements.
+The two sections were joined by a flange arrangement, with the conductor rod being joined by a sprung plunger.
+A flame elbow on the torch tip deflected the flame 90 degrees into the flare stack.
+An SA82 encapsulated coil was mounted onto the torch base.

-• A customer needed two systems for use on process system.
-Each igniter system consists of a CU7/3 control unit, J170E torch with retraction mechanism and premix unit.
+- A customer needed two systems for use on process system.
+Each igniter system consisted of a CU7/3 control unit, J170E torch with retraction mechanism and premix unit.
 The two CU7/3 control units were housed in a single enclosure.
 Each J170E torch incorporated a thermocouple to monitor the temperature at its tip.
 The pneumatic retraction mechanisms were designed for the contract.
-The premix unit was mounted on top of the retraction mechanism.
-A sealing gland prevents any gas from the process escaping to the atmosphere and a ball valve prevents the escape of process gas when the igniter is removed for maintenance.
+The premix unit was mounted on top of the retraction mechanism with a sealing gland preventing any process gas from escaping to the atmosphere.
+A ball valve prevented the escape of process gas when the igniter was removed for maintenance.